Accelerated BS to MBA & BS to MS programs

 During the second semester of their junior year or earlier students should work with their undergraduate advisor to complete the Accelerated Baccalaureate/Master’s Program Application Form, as well as meet with the appropriate graduate program director.
 Once the student meets the application requirements, they should submit their application via the online portal: https://www.umassd.edu/graduate/apply/

-Students can count up to 9 approved credits of Charlton College of Business graduate coursework toward fulfilling their bachelor’s degree.
+Students can count up to 9 approved credits of Charlton College of Business graduate coursework toward fulfilling their bachelor’s degree (business or non-business elective(s).
 These credits also count toward fulfilling the chosen master’s degree without the need to replicate the coursework.
 A grade of B or higher is required in any graduate course to be applied to the undergraduate and graduate degrees.
 The academic advisor and appropriate Graduate Program Director must identify and approve the recommended graduate course credits.

 Sample courses that may meet eligibility toward fulfilling the undergraduate and accelerated degree requirements: